 Aug.
-31: Reapplication deadline Sept.
-30: Final application deadline
+31: Reapplication deadline

-Nov.
-30: Exam fee deadline
+Sep.
+30: Application deadline (final)

-- 1. Advanced Cardiac Life Support Certification: Applicants must be currently certified in Advanced Cardiac Life Support by the American Heart Association. - 2.
-Patient Care Experience: All Applicants must have patient care practice related to the cardiovascular and pulmonary specialty area.
-This requirement is met by direct patient care experience in certain practice settings (Option A) or by completing a cardiovascular and pulmonary residency (Option B). - 3.
-Research and Evidence-Based Practice Requirement: All applicants must submit evidence of an activity involving research and evidence-based practice, directly related to the cardiovascular and pulmonary specialty area.
+- 1. Advanced Cardiac Life Support certification: Applicants must be currently certified in Advanced Cardiac Life Support by the American Heart Association. - 2.
+Patient care experience: All Applicants must have patient care practice related to the cardiovascular and pulmonary specialty area.
+This requirement is met by direct patient care experience in certain practice settings (Option A) or by completing a cardiovascular and pulmonary residency (Option B).

+Research and evidence-based practice requirement: All applicants must submit evidence of an activity involving research and evidence-based practice, directly related to the cardiovascular and pulmonary specialty area.
 This requirement is met by submitting either a data analysis project (Option 1) or a case report (Option 2).
 See below for the criteria of each.